Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 My first monograph was Haptic Modernism: Touch and the Tactile in Modernist Writing (Edinburgh University Press, 2013; paperback 2015):

 “This is a beautifully controlled study of literary hands as they write, point, stroke, trace, and tease.
 At the same time it is an expansive, audacious and supremely well-handled study of what it means to touch and be touched, to feel and be felt.
-Haptic Modernism establishes Abbie Garrington as one of the most compelling voices in the rapidly-evolving critical conversation about literature and ‘the business of the bodily’. […] the whole book [is] both a joy and an education.” - Dr. Alexandra Harris, University of Liverpool
+Haptic Modernism establishes Abbie Garrington as one of the most compelling voices in the rapidly-evolving critical conversation about literature and ‘the business of the bodily’. […] the whole book [is] both a joy and an education.” - Prof. Alexandra Harris, University of Birmingham

 "As a mode of inquiry, Haptic Modernism is fundamentally generative, opening up new domains of scholarship on the topic of modernism and the history of the senses." - Prof. Jesse Schotter, James Joyce Quarterly